 Talus and the Frozen King

-Talus and the Frozen King UK Cover
+Talus and the Frozen King by Graham Edwards, 2025 Edition

-Meet Talus – the world’s first detective.
+He’s the world’s first detective.

 What did you think of the book?
 Please rate or review it on Amazon or Goodreads.